microsoft/FluidFramework/packages/dds/tree/docs/main/undo.md

 and undoing an edit that lies outside it, would be that the latter includes additional historical data.

-This is the approach we currently intend to implement long term.
-(See [V1 Undo](./v1-undo.md) for short-term horizon)

 One challenge with this approach is that it could result in attempting to send prohibitively large amounts of historical data.
 That's because applying the undo _may_ require historical data not only from the edit to be undone, but from all edits that occurred after it also.